aheissenberger/macos-jxa-bundler/packages/jxabundler/README.md

 JXA Bundler can create the following formats:
 * MacOS App - a real MacOS App with Drag & Drop Support
+* Automator Services - can be integrated in Menu, called with keyboard shortcuts
 * Command Line Script
 ## 📦 Usage & Configuration <a name="usage"></a>